 When a child does not have an assignment completed on time, the parent will be notified with a note the same day.
 The note and completed assignment should be returned the following day.
 All returned notes would be filed for future reference.
 A child will be allowed four not done, turned in late assignments per quarter.
 Any unfinished assignments from five to eight will result in a detention after school on the following Thursday with arrangements made with the principal.
 The detention will be from 3:15 to 4:15PM.
 Beyond eight incomplete assignments, the student will be considered a student not in good academic standing and will be ineligible from all extra curricular activities.
 At this time the parents and student will meet with the principal who will be involved in all subsequent incomplete assignments.
-A plan of action to solve the problem will be established with the involvement of child, parents, teacher and principal.
-Also a written report will be given to the Board of Education.
+A plan of action to solve the problem will be given to the Board of Education.
 After the twelfth incomplete the child will be suspended from school and will be allowed to return only after parents and child meet with the Board of Education and the Board is convinced that this is a problem that will be solved.
 The Board at this stage could choose any number of possible options including expulsion.